mixxxdj/manual/source/hardware/controllers/behringer_bcr2000.rst

 ^^^^^^^^^^^^^^^^^
 The default mapping works out-of-the-box for the factory settings of controller preset 1.

 If you don't want to use this preset, you can choose one of the following options:

 #.
-Load the dump file ``bcr_Only_Controllers.syx`` via Sysex to any other preset slot.
+Load the dump file ``bcr_Only_Controllers.syx`` via Sysex to any other preset slot and update
+   the preset number in the ``init`` function in the file ``Behringer-BCR2000-scripts.js``.
    The dump file and instructions how to install it in the controller is available on the manufacturer's webpage.
 #.
 Factory reset the controller.